CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 - Road dataset
-    Road datase consists information about road segments in the network.
+    Road dataset consists information about road segments in the network.
 In general, there are two directions on each road segment (i.e., dir1 and dir2).
 A snippet of road dataset is shown as follows.

     .. code-block::